v5ma/selfawarenetworks/00changelog.md

+# Jan 9 2024:
+a0254z contrasts & compares some of Michael Levin's genius work to some of the ideas that I've developed.
+I talk about his influence on my work, and where our arguments differ in interesting but important ways.

 # Jan 5 2024 Note:

 All the notes on the Quantum Gradient Time Crystal Dilation equations & theory so far have been uploaded, the only problem is they are not neatly organized.